KindTechUK/KindTechUK.github.io/README.md

 ## 🤝 Contributing

 Feel free to submit issues and enhancement requests!
+We welcome contributions to help improve the website and better serve the charity sector.

 ---